MarioGomezRamos/THOx/README.md

 ### CORESTATES namelist: spin, parity, ex
  - spin, parity, ex: intrinsic spin, parity and excitation energy of this core state

-   This namelist can be repeated if more than one core state is present.
-After the last core state is included, an empty CORESTATE namelist must be included.
+   This namelist can be repeated if more than one core state is to be included.
+After the last core state is introduced, an empty CORESTATE namelist must be included.

 ### OUTPUT namelist: wfout, cdcc, verb, solapout.
     Controls the information printed out in stdout and auxiliary files

   - wfout(:): array containing the indeces of the projectile eigenstates whose wavefunctions will be printed out.
   - solapout(:): array containing the indexes of the projectile eigenstates whose overlap with the scattering states will be printed.
-  - cdcc:
+  - cdccwf (T/F): If true, write CDCC wavefunction (internal and channel wfs)
+  - checkort (T/F): If true, computes overlap matrix for calculated eigenfunctions to check orthonormality.
+Overlap matrix is written in fort.90 file
   - verb: controls the amount of output information